2023 shooting of Fargo police officers

 Mass shooting in North Dakota, U.S.

 On July 14, 2023, 37-year-old Mohamad Barakat opened fire on a group of police officers who were responding to an unrelated traffic collision in Fargo, North Dakota.
-Police officer Jake Wallin was killed, and officers Andrew Dotas and Tyler Hawes and a civilian bystander were injured, before Barakat was killed in a shootout with another police officer, Zach Robinson.
+Police officer Jake Wallin was killed, officers Andrew Dotas, Tyler Hawes, and a civilian bystander were injured, before Barakat was killed in a shootout with another police officer, Zach Robinson.

 Background

 Barakat was observed on a security camera he had installed in his apartment in the hours before the shooting, which showed him preparing for the attack.
 On the evening of July 13, 2023, he was seen checking his apartment door with a handgun, assembling a short-barrelled shotgun, and, at midnight, holding the Quran.

 On the morning of July 14, he was seen using his computer to access footage from trail cameras and deleted some files.
 Later, he is shown handling several firearms and putting on his tactical vest a few times.
 He then packs the equipment and weapons into a suitcase, a rifle case and a bag.
 Barakat left the apartment and secured the door with a strap.
 North Dakota Attorney General Drew Wrigley suggested the strap was most likely used so Barakat could tell if anyone had entered his apartment, with Wrigley postulating that Barakat may have intended to return to his apartment after the shooting.